HyperCodec/genetic-rs/README.md

 }
 ```

-Once you have a struct, you must create your fitness function:
+Once you have a struct, you should create your fitness function:
 ```rust
 fn my_fitness_fn(ent: &MyGenome) -> f32 {
     // this just means that the algorithm will try to create as big a number as possible due to fitness being directly taken from the field.